 If you’re new to the craft and have very little experience, which will be most people that are reading this, then it’s very beneficial to go on a course to get you started.
-By going on one of these courses, you are taught the necessary skills to perform your job by an expert in the field, and you are given time to practise your craft!
+By going on one of these courses, you are taught the necessary skills to perform your job by an expert in the field, and you are given time to practice your craft!
 Companies like AbleSkills offer a wide array of different courses, so you can find one to suit you!
 They also range in skill levels too, so if you’re returning to a craft or if you’ve got some home experience, you can choose where to start.
-Giving you more experience means that people are more likely to hire you for a job, no one wants an unqualified tradesmen so to avoid a lack of employment it is recommended that you do this!
+Giving you more experience means that people are more likely to hire you for a job, no one wants unqualified tradesmen so as to avoid a lack of employment it is recommended that you do this!

 Have You Got The Gear?

 This is integral to anyone who works in a craft.
 Unless you work for a large firm, you will not have your equipment supplied to you!
 So, you have to make sure that you have the equipment you need so you are able to carry out any job that may be required of you.
 If you get into a job and realize that you don’t have the right tools you could be in some serious trouble, so always make sure that you have the right selection of equipment before taking on any jobs, the likes you can get from Screwfix.
 Having the equipment is not just enough though, you have to be able to transport it somewhere!
 This is why it’s useful to invest in a tool backpack an easy portable solution for all your tools!